Rock Drawings in Valcamonica: Neolithic

 During this period, domesticated animals are encountered such as dogs, goats and bulls.

-Till the end of the Camunian II period, objects of worshipping became wider.
+Until the end of the Camunian II period, objects of worshipping became wider.
 Particularly, the dog, the first-domesticated animal started to be worshipped.

 Copper Age

 During the Copper Age (or Chalcolithic period, the 3rd millennium BC approximately-3300-2500 BC), new symbols appeared, documenting the emergence of the wheel, the wagon and the first forms of metallurgy.
 Alpine rock art began to develop in this period.
 Rocks were stained with celestial symbols, animals, weapons, depictions of plowing, chains of human-beings and other signs.
 Although the anthropomorphic figures were primitive at first, later these images were even more intense and more complicated by adding weapons, astral disks and rectangular that symbolize the world in addition to simple figures.
 These monuments, preserved mainly in the Archaeological Park of National Massi Cemmo and in that of Asinino-Anvòia (Ossimo), indicate a ritual function linked to the veneration of ancestors.